carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 # Test for Twarc configuration

 We should confirm that Twarc was configured correctly and that you are good to continue using Twarc.
 To test the Twarc configuration, we will harvest tweets from a twitter account.
+At the same time, we will learn how to send Python commands from a Jupyter Notebook.

+Please Open
-Please Open a new launcher (select the blue rectangular button with the plus sign) and open a Python 3 Notebook (do not open a Python 3 Console).
+a new launcher (select the blue rectangular button with the plus sign) and open a Python 3 Notebook (do not open a Python 3 Console).
 You will see the following window open:

 ![interface of jupyterLab notbook](../fig/first-look-jupyter-notebook.png)

-Notice that there is a separate toolbar for using python notebook.
+At the top of the Notebook tab, notice that there is a new toolbar.
+Each of the buttons has a shortcut key.
+We will mostly use `b` to add a cell, `ctrl` + `enter` to execute whatever code is inside the current cell. the se  for using python notebook.

+We are using this notebook so that we can save our work along the way.
+At the end of the day, you can save your notebook file and try to run it later on your own installation of twarc.

+For now, let's send a command to twarc from inside of our notebook:

 > ## Twarc Commands in JupyterLab
 >